MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 In this sample app, we'll learn about:

 >[!div class = "checklist"]
-> * [Device I/O and environment](#device-io-and-environment): How the enviroment can affect HoloLens' performance.
+> * [Device I/O and environment](#device-io-and-environment): How the environmental factors can affect HoloLens' performance.
-> * [Spatial Anchors](#anchor-fundamentals): Spatial Anchors can help align holograms to a physical space.
+> * [Spatial Anchors](#anchor-fundamentals): How to align holograms to a physical space by using spatial anchors.
 > * [Holographic stability and fidelity](#stability-and-fidelity): Explore techniques to help improve the stability and fidelity of Holograms.
 > * [3D asset fundamentals](#3d-asset-fundamentals): How to optimize 3D assets to maintain high visual fidelity.

 ## Device I/O and environment

 Start the Quality Fundamentals app on HoloLens.
-As the app's homepage appears, select **Device I/O and Environment**.
-We will explore how the HoloLens sensors and the surrounding environment can affect spatial mapping, tracking and the placement of holograms.
+Once the app's homepage appears, select **Device I/O and Environment**.
+We'll explore how the HoloLens sensors and the surrounding environment affect spatial mapping, tracking and the placement of holograms.

 ### Surfaces

 Mirrors or surfaces with mirrored finishes can confuse the HoloLens sensors about the shape of the object.
-Objects reflected on the surface may be interpreted by the device as changing environment, which can cause the device to loose tracking.
+Objects reflected on the surface may be interpreted by the device as changing environment, which can cause the device to lose tracking.
 If mirrored surfaces are causing challenges for HoloLens, consider adding a screen or closable blinds.

 For more information, see [surfaces in a space](/hololens/hololens-environment-considerations#surfaces-in-a-space) in [HoloLens environment considerations](/hololens/hololens-environment-considerations).

 ### Lighting

-Mixed reality uses visual light to track a user's location.
-HoloLens sensors can be affected by either very low or very bright light conditions.
-HoloLens sensors operate the best when the surrounding light is 500-1000 lux as measured by a luxmeter.
+HoloLens performance can be negatively impacted by either very low or very bright light conditions.
+The tracking sensors on the HoloLens need around 500-1000 lux of light to operate optimally.
+You can use a luxmeter or mobile app to measure the amount of light in your space.

 For more information, see [lighting](/hololens/hololens-environment-considerations?branch=pr-en-us-3071#lighting) in [HoloLens environment considerations](/hololens/hololens-environment-considerations).